Uwadon1/AWS_RestLambdaAPI/rest_api_deployment.md

 Lastly, we will test the /employees ‘get’  API endpoint with Postman.
 Using the invoke url code on our browser, we will include the pathway to our employees resource (e.g /employees) at the end of the URL code.
-We will get the info output of all the employees in the company .
+We will get the info output of all the employees in the company.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/5dq34hdr9c10qw6zjy2g.png)